· Alex Derville · 8 min read

 - Your old diet might have been above or below that average.

-- Waste, trade, and processing keep “consumption” and “slaughter” from matching line for line unless you dig into the methods.
+- Waste, trade, and processing keep “consumption” and “slaughter” (or catch) from matching line for line unless you dig into the methods.

 - This is not nutrition advice.
 It is arithmetic with citations.